cncf/clotributor/README.md

 In addition to some issue's details, like the *title* or *labels*, we also collect and index some metadata from the corresponding repository, like its *topics* or the *programming languages* used.
 We are also working on trying to normalize some labels we've observed across issues on different repositories to make it easier to categorize and filter them.

+At the moment some labels are highlighted in a special way, like `good first issue` or labels that contain the string `bug`.
+In general, the more context projects can provide in their issues via labels, the better.
+Labels like `frontend`, or even specific mentioning specific frameworks like `react` or `vue`, may help users finding issues that suit them best.

 The generated index can be searched from <https://clotributor.dev>.
 The following syntax can be used to narrow down the results:

 - Use multiple words to refine the search. **Example:** *serverless microservices*